t-kalinowski/promptdown/README.md

 However, "agentic" LLM workflows are just around the corner (if not here already).
 Data professionals can bundle a prompt with some tool defs and deploy them to deliver value, similar in category to a dashboard, an automated email report, or an API.
-A carefully crafted prompt and set of tools, deployed on a trigger, schedule, or for self-service chat by data consumers.
+An "agent" meaning A carefully crafted prompt and set of tools, deployed on a trigger, schedule, or as a self-service endpoint for data consumers.

 To enable this usecase, a promptdown document is also a deployable artifact, similar to an Rmarkdown document that gets deployed as a